jasonbucks/Module_13/README.md

 ## Technologies

-This Jupyter Notebook was uploaded and run in Google Colab to help with issues with FB Prophet running on my machine via Jupyter Labs.
-To access the notebook directly from my Google Colab Drive, navigate to https://colab.research.google.com/drive/1TLFneEL1z_A8PuZFJL9osUKnEK5Cv7LN?usp=sharing

-It leverages python 3.7.11 with the following packages:
+This project leverages python 3.7.11 with the following packages:

 * [pandas](https://pandas.pydata.org) - Use the Pandas library, along with JupyterLab, to collect, prepare and analyze data.